In the context of natural selection and evolution, what is a deri... | Channels for Pearson+

 Multiple Choice

-In the context of natural selection and evolution, what is a derived trait?
+In the context of natural selection and evolution, what is a derived characteristic?

 A

-A trait that is present in an ancestor and retained in its descendants
+A trait that is found in the fossil record but not in living organisms

 B